top of page

 Qenji Yoshida is an Osaka-based artist whose practice explores what it means to be together under conditions of difference, uncertainty, and partial understanding.

-Raised between cultures — growing up with Japanese parents while sharing everyday life with an American roommate — he did not develop a stable sense of belonging to a single cultural framework.
-Instead, an ambiguous position “in-between” became a formative condition of his identity.
+Raised between cultures, he grew up with Japanese parents while sharing everyday life with an American roommate.
+Rather than developing a stable sense of belonging to a single cultural framework, he came to inhabit an ambiguous “in-between” position that became formative to his identity.
 This early experience continues to shape his work.

 As TRA-TRAVEL: